 “What are you getting at?”

-“Well, using your money, we could spirit her away to a foreign country, to live out her life incognito.
+“Well, using your money, we could spirit her away to a foreign country to live out her life incognito.
 I’d suggest New Zealand.
-They have an extradition treaty with the US, but they rarely enforce it.
+They have an extradition treaty with the United States but rarely enforce it.
 We could get her a new identity, buy some property there, set up an annuity to allow her to live comfortably for the rest of her life.”

 “You would know how to do this?”

 “Mac, I am an honest accountant.
-Do you want to know why my company pays me $190,000 a year with a generous expense account?
-It’s that I know all of the illegal tricks, money laundering, cooked books, bribes, and ne'er-do-wells out there that try to rob, cheat, and steal their way to riches.
+Do you want to know why my company pays me $190,000 annually with a generous expense account?
+I know all the illegal tricks, money laundering, cooked books, bribes, and ne'er-do-wells out there that try to rob, cheat, and steal their way to riches.

 For example, I know a guy who runs a fake passport business.
 He has plants in the State Department and the technology to spoof the biometric chip in the passport.
 She’d have a new identity, with phony background details, the works.

-I also know of a realtor on the North Island of New Zealand, near Gisborne, who sets up shady individuals on the lam with beautiful houses, you know, beachfront properties.
+I also know of a realtor on the North Island of New Zealand, near Gisborne, who sets up shady individuals on the lam with beautiful houses on beachfront properties.
 All it takes is money, something you have.”

 “How much money, Anneliese?”